OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.6.0.rst

 Test Coverage
 =============

-SAM TODO

 OpenLMIS 3.6.0 was tested using the established OpenLMIS Release Candidate process.
 As part of this process, full manual test cycles were executed for each release candidate published.
-Any critical or blocker bugs found during the release candidate were resolved in a bug fix cycle with a full manual test cycle executed before releasing the final version 3.5.0.
-Manual tests were conducted using a set of 107 Zephyr tests tracked in Jira and 6 manual tests for reporting.
-A total of 16 bugs were found during testing.
-For more details about test executions and bugs found for this release please see `the 3.6 Test Plan wiki page <https://openlmis.atlassian.net/wiki/spaces/OP/pages/463110325/3.5+Regression+and+Release+Candidate+Test+Plan>`_.
+Any critical or blocker bugs found during the release candidate were resolved in a bug fix cycle with a full manual test cycle executed before releasing the final version 3.6.0.
+Manual tests were conducted using a set of 99 Zephyr tests tracked in Jira and 7 manual tests for reporting.
+A total of 18 bugs were found during testing.
+For more details about test executions and bugs found for this release please see `the 3.6 QA Release and Bug Triage wiki page <https://openlmis.atlassian.net/wiki/spaces/OP/pages/523501646/3.6+QA+Release+Bug+Triage+status>`_.

 All Changes by Component
 ========================